100 Notable alumni of

 -

 Pierre Lapointe is a Canadian singer-songwriter.
-His work largely follows in the tradition of French chanson, though he is influenced by modern pop music.
+His work largely follows the tradition of French chanson, though he is influenced by modern pop music.
 Defining himself as a "popular singer", he has built an egocentric persona of a dandy onstage, but says he does this mostly to deflect attention from himself.
 His records have found critical and commercial success in Canada.
-His regular tours in France ensured him a growing popularity as well as critical recognition.
+His regular tours in France ensured him growing popularity as well as critical recognition.

 -